[Updated: February 16, 2025]

 class Pocket:

-"""The Pocket class keeps the best weights seen so fat in the
+"""The class keeps the best weights seen so far in the learning process.

 Attributes